 Child support cases that are presided over by Support Magistrates may have somewhat relaxed procedures, especially when the parties are not represented by lawyers.

 This article is intended to give general information to pro se litigants and to lawyers who are unfamiliar with child support cases, but cannot possibly cover everything you need to know.
-Except in the most simple cases, it is almost always essential to be represented by an experienced child support lawyer .
+Except in the most simple cases, it is almost always essential to be represented by an experienced attorney who is very familiar with the intricacies of New York Child Support Law .

 Importance Of Preparation